amrutha00/Text-to-SQL/README.md

 If you plan to test SQLize with pretrained model, download the models from here: [Google drive](https://drive.google.com/drive/folders/1vfuYucYCIBtTxcuPO89xsH0vVVFyUUQx?usp=sharing).
 Copy the models to this location of the repository
 ```
-mv ~/Downloads/models.zip /workspace/data/cs598-tpcds/
+mv ~/Downloads/models.zip /workspace/data/cs598-tpcds/data/sqlize/
-cd /workspace/data/cs598-tpcds/
+cd /workspace/data/cs598-tpcds/data/sqlize
 unzip models.zip
 ```

-Once the models are downloaded (~15GB), please follow the steps discussed in <TO ADD>
+Once the models are downloaded (~15GB), please follow the steps discussed in `data/sqlize/fine-tuning/inference.ipynb` notebook.

 ### SQLize Training and Fine-tuning
+1. Download the `spider_wikisql_dataset.json` dataset from [Google drive]().
+Copy the downloaded file to `data/dataset-spider/spider_wikisql_dataset.json`
+2. Pretraining with DAPT and PEFT can be executed by following the `data/sqlize/pre-training/pre_training.ipynb` notebook.
+3. After pretraining (takes about 9hr to complete), we move to finetuning using SFT by following the `data/sqlize/fine-tuning/fine-tuning.ipynb` notebook.
+For this step, the proposed dataset is augmented with 10 different NLQs.
+This updated dataset is available in `data/sqlize/fine-tuning/dataset` folder.
-Please follow the notebook described below for the purpose.
+4. To perform inference, follow the steps described in `data/sqlize/fine-tuning/inference.ipynb` notebook.

 # Dataset keyword and complexity analysis